vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

    acknowledgements.enabled = true
 ```

+To note, if any sink rejects a message, that failure marks the batch that the message is
+part of as _failed_, and the source will respond accordingly.
+For example, HTTP sources
+will produce some 400 error code, while sources like Kafka that don't have protocol
+support for rejecting messages behaves similarly to a positive acknowledgement.

 ## Edge cases

 Unsurprisingly, there are a few exceptions and edge cases for the end-to-end
 acknowledgement feature.

-First, as alluded to earlier, not all sources and sinks are supported.
-We are, of
+First, as alluded to earlier, not all sources and sinks are supported because some
+sources and sinks cannot provide acknowledgements at the protocol level.
+That said,
-course, working to add support for more sources and sinks, but support for some
+we've yet to add support for all sources and sinks that support acknowledgements
-sources and sinks will always be unable because they cannot provide acknowledgements
-at the protocol level.
+at the protocol level so we'll be adding that overtime.

 Sources that don't support acknowledgements will output a
 warning message to let you know if you try to enable acknowledgements, while sinks